 Proration Upgrades vs. Downgrades

-When changing the allocation of a quantity-based component, Chargify considers the change an upgrade if the new computed cost is greater than the previous cost, and a downgrade if it is less.
+When changing the allocation of a quantity-based component, Advanced Billing considers the change an upgrade if the new computed cost is greater than the previous cost, and a downgrade if it is less.

-The action that Chargify takes when a prorated allocation occurs is called the proration scheme.
+The action that Advanced Billing takes when a prorated allocation occurs is called the proration scheme.
 The default scheme is defined under your site configuration, under Components.

 The proration scheme can also be selected at the time that the allocation is created.
 Because it is often unclear at the time whether the change will be an upgrade or a downgrade, you will set both schemes when the allocation is created.